Testing your app for accessibility (HTML)

 - For each live region, ensure that Narrator announces live region changes as specified in the HTML markup through aria-live attributes, aria-atomic attributes, and so on.

-- Verify that you can invoke Narrator for all interactive elements by pressing Caps Lock + Spacebar.
+- If the element is interactive, verify that you can use Narrator to invoke its action by pressing Caps Lock + Spacebar.

 - Press Caps Lock + Enter to search your app and verify that all of your controls appear in the search list, and that the control names are localized and readable.